 It would be even better if you worked out again tomorrow or the next day.

-Ideally, we would all work out most days during the week if we could.
+Ideally, we would all work out most days during the week.
 But that’s hard.
-There are lots of things that can stand in your way, like time, schedules, motivation, how you're feeling…
+There are lots of things that can stand in your way, like schedules, motivation, mental health, illness, travel...the list goes on.

 Tip #2: Balance Before Bed

-These postures incorporate a mind-body connection, foster focus, and can help you relax at the end of your day.
+These postures help to foster a healthy mind-body connection, build focus, and bring some mindfulness and relaxation to the end of your busy day.

 Tip #3: Visualize The Action